 Her venture to Mississippi has brought her back to familiar habitats and landscapes of the Mid-South, as she honed her skills in Appalachia via a BA in biology from Berea College and a MS in Forestry from the University of Kentucky, focusing on forest ecology and habitat systems.

 An avid birder and outdoor enthusiast, Stephanie has found like-minded company in our Strawberry Plains family of staff and volunteers, preferring any excuse to ‘get-outside’.
 When not sauntering outdoors, she enjoys spending her leisure reading and baking, though she’s been known to sing a little, mostly in church.

 Stephanie will be leading Strawberry Plains's work with private landowners in the region and brings a wealth of additional knowledge to our conservation education programming and active land management of our 2,600 acres of forests, meadows and wetlands.

 If you haven’t had the pleasure of meeting Steph, we hope you will come out soon and introduce yourself.
 In the meantime, feel free to send her a note and welcome her to the family, at email@example.com.

 Tim Bisenius, Facilities Manager at Strawberry Plains.

 The Center's positive image is largely due to Tim's hard work and varied skills.
 Tim moved to Holly Springs from Connecticut to start work at Strawberry Plains when it first became the property of the National Audubon Society in 1998.
 Maintenance of a facility that includes 15 miles of hiking trails, numerous buildings and infrastructure as well as making preparations for numerous special events and programs at the Center, keeps Tim much busier than the average guy.
 The Center's positive image is largely due to Tim's hard work and varied skills.
 Contact Tim at firstname.lastname@example.org

-Mark LaSalle, Center Director of the Pascagoula River Audubon Center
+Susan May Stachowski, Center Manager at the Pascagoula River Audubon Center